natesymer/FHSTwitterEngine/README.markdown

 Created by [Nathaniel Symer](mailto:nate@natesymer.com), aka [@natesymer](http://twitter.com/natesymer)

-Feel free to <a href="http://natesymer.com/donate/" alt="Buy me a coffee or graphics card">buy me a coffee</a> (donation).
+Feel free to <a href="http://natesymer.com/donate/" alt="Buy me a coffee or graphics card">buy me a coffee</a> if you like my work.

 `FHSTwitterEngine` can:

-- Login through xAuth.
+- Login through OAuth and xAuth.
-- Login through oAuth.
-Login UI based on [SA_OAuthTwitterEngineController](https://github.com/bengottlieb/Twitter-OAuth-iPhone)
+- Login with OAuth.
+(Login UI based on [SA_OAuthTwitterEngineController](https://github.com/bengottlieb/Twitter-OAuth-iPhone))
-- Make a request to most available API endpoints.
-Yes, even the stupid ones.
+- Make a request to just about every API endpoint.

-Why `FHSTwitterEngine` is better than `MGTwitterEngine`:

-- Lack of annoying delegates
-- Does not send you to Dependency Hell over a JSON parser
+Why you should use `FHSTwitterEngine`:

+- Single header/implementation pair
+- No dependencies
-- Less setup
+- Shared instance
-- Synchronous allowing for easier implementation (see Usage)
-- More implemented API endpoints
+- Clean, high level API
-- Uses a fixed version of OAuthConsumer (mine)
-- **Less crufty**

-Why `FHSTwitterEngine` is better than `STTwitter`:

-- FHSTwitterEngine uses the singleton pattern
-- FHSTwitterEngine avoids nested blocks
-- FHSTwitterEngine is **less crufty**
-- FHSTwitterEngine is dead easy to add to your project
-- FHSTwitterEngine is simple

-Notice a common theme?
+Where did OAuthConsumer go?
+A separate repository.
+There were a number of issues with it:

+1. It had features beyond the scope of the Twitter API
+2. It concatenated and signed POST parameters
+3. It could not take raw data as parameters (see #2)
+4. It duplicated functionality I already implemented.

 **Setup**

-1. Add the folder "FHSTwitterEngine" to your project and `#import "FHSTwitterEngine.h"` (I recommend `Prefix.pch`)
+1. Add `FHSTwitterEngine.h` and `FHSTwitterEngine.m` to your project
+2. `#import "FHSTwitterEngine.h"` where necessary
-2. Link against `SystemConfiguration.framework`
+3. Link against `SystemConfiguration.framework`
-3. If your project is using ARC, you must disable ARC for any `OA` prefixed files and `FHSTwitterEngine.{h,m}`.
-4. Profit!!!!
+4. Enable ARC for both files if applicable

 **Usage:**